Understanding How Exposure to Tobacco Retailers Shapes Smoking Behavior and Wellbeing

-The Communication Neuroscience Lab at the University of Pennsylvania conducted a randomized controlled trial using real-world geolocation tracking, ecological momentary assessments, and neuroimaging to examine how exposure to tobacco retailers affects cigarette craving and smoking in daily life.
+The Communication Neuroscience Lab at the University of Pennsylvania conducted a randomized controlled trial to examine how exposure to tobacco retailers affects cigarette craving and smoking in individuals who smoke daily.
+This study examines whether exposure to point-of-sale tobacco marketing affects cigarette cravings, smoking behavior, and neural reactivity in response to different types of smoking cues, including photographs of retail outlets.

 Visit the Communication Neuroscience Lab →